"Confidential" race report by Denver illustrates lasting wounds of discrimination

 But 18% of Black Coloradans live in poverty compared to 8% of their white neighbors.

-This month, Governor Jared Polis signed off on a bill to study racial equity.
+This month, Gov. Jared Polis signed off on a bill to study racial equity.
 But many ask – why now?

 "Race prejudice as we will show is non-productive, causes great suffering, and costs money.'